mansicka/vax-app/va-backend/readme.md

     ./run_seeders

-For non-bash users, you can do this manually by running the seeding scripts **in following order**:
+For non-bash users, you can do this manually by running the seeding scripts:

     npx sequelize db:seed --seed 20210801085403-OrderData.js
     npx sequelize db:seed --seed  20210801085348-VaccinationData.js
-    node ./seeders/updateOrders.js --silent

 Now, if everything goes well and should the scripts run without errors, you can start the sa-backend service by running: